azure-template-resources/todo-nodejs-pgsql-googleAuth/README.md

 # About this Todo app
 This is a sample Todo application which is meant to help you learn how to build a full-stack application with authentication and authorization.
 The front-end is a static app built using React and the backend is an API application running on express.js which talks to a Postgres database.
-To simplify the deployment of this application in the cloud, I recommend using [Azure App Spaces](#) which will host the front-end on Azure Static Web Apps, and the back-end on Azure Container Apps.
+To simplify the deployment of this application in the cloud, I recommend using [App Spaces](https://learn.microsoft.com/en-us/azure/app-spaces/overview) which will host the front-end on Azure Static Web Apps, and the back-end on Azure Container Apps.

 # Running the Todo app locally
 Prerequisites: